yasserqureshi1/Sneaker-Monitors/README.md

 ## License

 Distributed under the GNU General Public License v3.0 License.
 See ```LICENSE``` for more information.
+Selling this code without my consent is strictly prohibited.
+If sharing this or an updated copy of this repo requires this repo to be made available.

 ## Contact

-For help join my Discord server [here](https://discord.gg/b6zyJyCQUu), get the 'open source sneaker monitor' role and post an issue in the #issues channel.
+For help join my Discord server [here](https://discord.gg/b6zyJyCQUu).